aevitas/NuGetGallery/README.md

 4. Set up the website!

     ```PS C:\Code\NuGetGallery> .\tools\Setup-DevEnvironment.ps1```
-5. Ensure the `NugetGallery` project (under the `Frontend` folder) is the StartUp Project.
-6. That's it!
-You should now be able to press the `F5` key to run the site!
+5. Ensure the `NugetGallery` project is the StartUp Project and press `F5` to run the site!
+That's it!

 When working with the gallery, e-mail messages are saved to the file system (under `~/App_Data`).
 You can use an SMTP server instead by editing `src\NuGetGallery\Web.Config` and adding a `Gallery.SmtpUri`